editorandcriticism/editorandcriticism.github.io/index.md

 <i class="fa fa-file-text-o"></i> [Image over Substance: An Example of Postmodern Politics](/md/cult1.html): Reflecting on the dawn of postmodern media.

-<i class="fa fa-file-text-o"></i> [Foucault: A Lover's Discourse About Madness and the Media](/md/foucault.html): Excerpts that capture quite precisely the application of Foucault's postmodernism to media analysis.
+<i class="fa fa-file-text-o"></i> [Foucault: A Lover's Discourse About Madness and the Media](/md/foucault.html): A few salient excerpts from Foucault and Barthes on analyzing media.

 <i class="fa fa-file-text-o"></i> [Philosophy of Language: Questions and Answers](/linguistics/philosophy-of-language-answers.html): Notes on Frege, Kripke, Quine, H.P.
 Grice, and other philosophers of language.